manucordova/ProbAsn/README.md

 ## Python

-You first need to install Python and the libraries required to run the software:
+You first need to install the Python package using pip.
+This will install all the required dependencies.

-- Python 3
-- numpy (>=1.20.3)
-- ase (>=3.19.0)
-- openbabel (>=3.1.0)
-- networkx (>=2.5)
+> pip install .

 Alternatively, a Python environment containing all the required libraries can be installed by running the "install_env.sh" script (requires anaconda to be installed: https://www.anaconda.com)

 ## Database

-The database is available from: https://doi.org/10.24435/materialscloud:vp-ft
+The database is available from: [TBA]

+To download the database, you can enter Python in the "examples" directory, import the ProbAsn package and use the "download_database()" function:

+> cd examples
+> python
+>> import ProbAsn
+>> Probasn.utils.download_database()
+>> quit()

-Place the downloaded directories in the "db" directory.
+Alternatively, download the file and place it in the "db" directory.

 Then, you should be good to go!